 supportedFeatures shall be set to a string value of "0" indicating no support for notifications over Websockets or notification test events.

-General Exceptions:
+General Exceptions

 The SCEF is not reachable when Hosting CSE (i.e. IN-CSE) tries to send Allocate TMGI Request request.
 In this case the IN-CSE will not be able to get an allocated TMGI from the underlying 3GPP network.
 Hence the IN-CSE will not be able to use multicast functionality for this group.
 The IN-CSE may service requests for the group using unicast functionality if applicable.